bmsookim/wide-residual-network/README.md

 $ sudo sh scripts/cifar10_train.sh
 ```

-You can test your own trained model of either cifar10, cifar100 by running the script below.
+You can test your own trained model of either cifar10, cifar100, svhn by running the script below.
 ```bash
 $ sudo sh scripts/[:dataset]_test.sh
 ```